santarini/batch-stock-scrape/README.md

 ## Datasets

-The <a href="http://www.nasdaq.com/screening/company-list.aspx">NASDAQ website</a> allows you to export up-to-date CSVs containing all the tickers listed on either the NYSE, NASDAQ, or AMEX.
+The <a href="http://www.nasdaq.com/screening/company-list.aspx">NASDAQ website</a> does a great job of maintaining up-to-date CSVs containing all the tickers listed on the NYSE, NASDAQ, or AMEX.

-Here's a list of direct download links:
+Here's a list of direct download links by exchange:
 <ul>
   <li><a href="http://www.nasdaq.com/screening/companies-by-industry.aspx?exchange=NYSE">NYSE</a></li>
   <li><a href="http://www.nasdaq.com/screening/companies-by-industry.aspx?exchange=NASDAQ">NASDAQ</a></li>